-- How can I search the PAS webpage?
+- How do I search the PAS database?

-- Can a device have more than one PAS related to it?
+- Can a device have more than one PAS?

-- How can I obtain a copy of the PMA approval letter that ordered the post-approval study?
+- How can I obtain a copy of the PMA approval letter ordering the post-approval study?

 - How can I obtain a copy of a PAS protocol or final report?